yuyangdanny/yuyangdanny.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Master of Electrical Engineering at National Tsing Hua University

 # Organizations/Affiliations to show in About widget
 organizations: